 In the end the month finished with a single dry sunny day, having had quite a few frosty mornings, though nothing too severe.
 On balance quite an average November, though we’re still waiting for a run of a few dry days to allow the ground to become a little less soggy… But it’s always a good month for reminding me that for all the rain we get here, without the wonderful clouds that are constantly spilling in from the West, we wouldn’t get all these wonderful sunrises!

-The rainfall for the month at 212.6 mm was quite a high figure, but still way down on November 2015, and as can be seen from PV comparisons, all those lovely sunrises lifted light levels significantly above the last 2 year’s records.By the end of the month Galanthus “Mrs. Macnamara” was more advanced than she’s ever been before – by about 3 weeks.
+The rainfall for the month at 212.6 mm was quite a high figure, but still way down on November 2015, and as can be seen from PV comparisons, all those lovely sunrises didn’t really lift light levels significantly, which were only just above the last year’s very poor record.By the end of the month Galanthus “Mrs. Macnamara” was more advanced than she’s ever been before – by about 3 weeks.
 We’ll have a Christmas graced by many snowdrops at this rate.